-▶ Prior to verifying any channel, the analysis for all channels on the system must be disabled, as described in Data collection for the $Rxn5 \rightarrow \square$.
+Before verifying a channel, the analysis for all channels on the system must be disabled, as described in Data collection for the $Rxn5 \rightarrow \square$.

 To calibrate a channel

 Before the initial calibration of a channel, a method and appropriate reference gas must be selected for that channel.